William A. Campbell (Tuskegee Airman): Military career

 Campbell received the Distinguished Flying Cross on New Year's Day 1945; the medal was presented to him by Brigadier General Dean C. Strother.
 Three months later, on March 31, 1945, Campbell participated in a mission of the 332d Fighter Group to destroy railroad and other targets in the area surrounding Munich, Germany.
 The mission successfully shot down 13 enemy fighters; Campbell was credited for one of the 13 kills.

-On April 15, 1945, Campbell participated in another strafing mission of railroad targets in the areas around Munich, Salzburg, Linz, Pilzen, and Regensburg.
-For his actions, Campbell earned his second Distinguished Flying Cross.
-He became the first African American pilot to receive the Distinguished Flying Cross when he was officially awarded the oak leaf cluster to his cross on May 29, 1945.
+On April 15, 1945, Campbell participated in another strafing mission of railroad targets in the areas around Munich, Salzburg, Linz, Plzeň, and Regensburg.
+For his actions, Campbell earned an oak leaf cluster in lieu of a second Distinguished Flying Cross.
+He became the first African American pilot to receive the Distinguished Flying Cross when he was officially awarded the oak leaf cluster on May 29, 1945.

-Over the course of World War II, Campbell actively served in the Sicilian and Italian campaigns and flew 106 missions, becoming the first African-American pilot to drop a bomb on enemy targets in United States history.
+Over the course of World War II, Campbell actively served in the Sicilian and Italian campaigns and flew 106 missions, becoming the first African American pilot to drop a bomb on enemy targets in United States history.

-Following World War II, Maj.
-Campbell assumed the position of Group Commander of the 332nd Fighter Group on August 28, 1947.
+Following World War II, Major Campbell assumed the position of Group Commander of the 332nd Fighter Group on August 28, 1947.
 Campbell went on to fight in two more wars during his military career, as he served in both Korea and Vietnam.
 He remained in the service until 1970, reaching the rank of full colonel.

-After his retirement from active duty in 1970, Campbell taught Defense Resource Management at the Naval Postgraduate School in Monterey, California for 13 years and was a member of the Tuskegee Airmen Commission established by the State of Alabama.
+After his retirement from active duty in 1970, Campbell taught Defense Resource Management at the Naval Postgraduate School in Monterey, California, for 13 years and was a member of the Tuskegee Airmen Commission established by the State of Alabama.

 Marriage and children

-He married Wilma Jean Burton from Chicago in September 1946.
+Campbell married Wilma Jean Burton from Chicago in September 1946.
 He and his wife had three sons: William A. Campbell, Jr., Stephen Campbell, and David Campbell.

 Death and legacy

-Colonel Campbell died at the age of 95 on April 24, 2012 in Phoenix, Arizona.
+Campbell died at the age of 95 on April 24, 2012, in Phoenix, Arizona.
 He was buried with full military honors at Arlington National Cemetery.
 The San Francisco Bay Area Chapter of the Tuskegee Airmen, Inc. was renamed in his honor.
 Colonel Campbell's personal papers documenting his military career, the Tuskegee Airmen and their service, as well as his personal life were donated to the University of California, Riverside.

 Awards

-Col. Campbell received numerous medals and awards during his military career, including two Distinguished Flying Crosses, the Bronze Star, the Legion of Merit and 13 Air Medal clusters.
+Campbell received numerous medals and awards during his military career, including two Distinguished Flying Crosses, the Legion of Merit, the Bronze Star Medal and 13 Air Medals.